saeyslab/spotless-benchmark/README.md

 </details>

-2. Clone this repository.
+3. Clone this repository.
 (If Git LFS isn't installed, you will have to download `unit-test/test_sc_data.rds` and `unit-test/test_sp_data.rds` manually.)
-3. Modify or create a profile in *nextflow.config*.
+4. Modify or create a profile in *nextflow.config*.
 To run the pipeline locally, modify `params.rootdir` under `profiles { local { ... } }` as the directory up to and including the reposity, e.g., `"/home/$USER/spotless-benchmark"`.
-(The other two profiles are used inside computing clusters, namely *prism* for a Sun Grid Engine cluster, and *hpc* for a Slurm cluster.)
+(The other two profiles are used inside computing clusters: *prism* for a Sun Grid Engine cluster, and *hpc* for a Slurm cluster.)
-4. While in the `spotless-benchmark/` directory:
+5. While in the `spotless-benchmark/` directory:
 ```
 nextflow run main.nf -profile local,docker --methods music --sc_input unit-test/test_sc_data.rds \
 --sp_input unit-test/test_sp_data.rds --annot subclass